vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 ---
 date: 2022-01-21
-description: This a basic example of the GemFire / Geode security manager for an authentication and authorization system.
+description: This a basic example of the GemFire security manager for an authentication and authorization system.
 lastmod: '2022-01-21'
 team:
 - John Martin
-title: GemFire Security Manager Basics - Authentication/Authorization
+title: "GemFire Security Manager Basics: Authentication/Authorization"
 type: blog
 ---

 [VMware Tanzu GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
 Starting with GemFire 9.0.0, the `SecurityManager` interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.

-In this example we’ll go through a very basic implementation of a custom security manager implementation for an authentication only system.
+In this example you will go through a very basic implementation of a custom security manager implementation for an authentication-only system.

+{{% callout %}}
->**It’s important to note that I am not a security expert.
-The purpose of this article is to introduce the GemFire `SecurityManager`.**
+It’s important to note that I am not a security expert.
+The purpose of this article is to introduce the GemFire `SecurityManager`.

->
->**This example is not meant for use in a production environment.**
+This example is not meant for use in a production environment.
+{{% /callout %}}

 ## The Security Manager
 To secure a GemFire cluster, the user needs to deploy a custom implementation of the `SecurityManager` interface, so that the authentication logic is entirely encapsulated within the implementation itself.